-As you may have heard, the Coronavirus Aid, Relief and Economic Security (CARES) Act allows “qualified” people to take certain “coronavirus-related distributions” from their retirement plans without paying tax.
-So how do you qualify?
-In other words, what’s a coronavirus-related distribution?
+You may have heard that the Coronavirus Aid, Relief, and Economic Security (CARES) Act allows “qualified” people to take certain “coronavirus-related distributions” from their retirement plans without paying tax.
+But what counts as a CARES Act 401k withdrawal?

-Under the CARES Act, you can take up to $100,000 in coronavirus-related distributions made from an eligible retirement plan between January 1 and December 30, 2020.
-These coronavirus-related distributions aren’t subject to the 10% additional tax that otherwise generally applies to distributions made before you reach age 59½.
+Under the CARES Act, you can take up to $100,000 in coronavirus-related distributions made from an eligible retirement plan in 2020.
+These CARES Act 401k distributions are not subject to the 10% additional tax that otherwise applies to distributions made before you turn 59½.

-What’s more, a coronavirus-related distribution can be included in income in installments over a three-year period, and you have three years to repay it to an IRA or plan.
-If you recontribute the distribution back into your IRA or plan within three years of the withdrawal date, you can treat the withdrawal and later recontribution as a totally tax-free rollover.
+A CARES Act 401k withdrawal can be included in income in installments over three years, with a three-year repayment window.
+If you recontribute the distribution back into your IRA or plan within three years of the withdrawal date, you can treat the withdrawal, and later re-contribution, as a tax-free rollover.

-In new guidance (Notice 2020-50) the IRS explains who qualifies to take a coronavirus-related distribution.
+In new guidance (Notice 2020-50), the IRS explains who qualifies to take a CARES Act 401k withdrawal.
 A qualified individual is someone who:

 - Is diagnosed (or whose spouse or dependent is diagnosed) with COVID-19 after taking a test approved by the Centers for Disease Control and Prevention (including a test authorized under the Federal Food, Drug, and Cosmetic Act); or